Independent Angus King wins three-way Maine Senate race

 King beat Democratic state senator Cynthia Dill and Republican Secretary of State Charlie Summers to claim the seat.

-“Once King decided to get in, the top-shelf Republicans and Democrats read the tea leaves and said, ‘This probably isn’t the best race for me to take,'” said Mark Brewer, an associate professor of political science at the University of Maine.

-“There is a long tradition in Maine of a pragmatic, independent streak where partisanship takes a back seat to doing the right thing and being able to work for solutions regardless of partisanship, which has kind of fallen by the wayside in parts of the country.”

-King’s chance for the Senate opened up in February when Snowe said she would be retiring from the Senate after 18 years, having tired of what she described in March as “dysfunction and political paralysis” in Washington.
+King’s chance for the Senate opened up in February when Snowe said she would be retiring from office after 18 years in the Senate, having tired of what she described in March as “dysfunction and political paralysis” in Washington.

 Snowe was known as a centrist who often broke with her party, and King’s election could hold off a Republican effort to capture a majority in the upper chamber of Congress.